shapeoko/Docs/content/wiring_3.md

 ![keep threading](wiring/28-so_wiring-027.jpg)

 At the opposite side of what you started, thread the wires through the carriage plate's top slot.
-Like this
+Like this:

 ![keep threading](wiring/29-so_wiring-028.jpg)